JCWasmx86/Conquer/README.md

 70% are unchanged and are the original code of my assignment.
 (The greenfoot-based code may be pushed to the Legacy branch)

+Now, after several months of work, I rewrote/restructured huge parts of this game to improve the UX and to speed up the development of further improvements (E.g. by migrating to Gradle and replacing the C launcher with Vala)
 ### Credits

 1. [libarchive](https://libarchive.org/) for the library to extract the downloaded zip files